Doonesbury by Garry Trudeau for March 14, 2012

 37. Swc1

-SaltWaterCroc about 12 years ago
+SaltWaterCroc over 12 years ago

 The term is “anti-choice”, not “pro-life”.
 Medicine has changed a lot in 2000 years.
 I would not rely on something that old for medical care – and it doesn’t even mention abortion.
 When you allow old white guys to determine your health care, this is what happens.
 As an Aggie, Perry only understands stump-broke heifers and the application of velcro with sheep, not women’s health care issues.